 Another evidence that suggests this would be a dam is in the Gymkhana Club documents it was mentioned that GCM was moved next to a "Salome Dam", all the way back in 1915.
 This was the only record so far we have of such a dam that we know of for now in historical accounts.
 The only way to verify this is if there were any records of where the GCM was located back in 1915-1917.

 Based on my observations strictly through online media photographs only, and without having had the chance yet to see it in person, I find that this is very likely a dam, built to control flow of water, possibly by the early people pre-World War II necessitated for water redirection or flow control for the purposes of drilling.

 And we could find pictures of dams around that time period that were constructed similarly.

-Likely not the Japanese, and just as likely not for the purpose of a 'waterfall' at least in the recreational sense.
+Likely not constructed by the Japanese, and just as likely not for the purpose of a 'waterfall' at least in the recreational sense.
 The construction of the dam seemed too polished to be something that was meant to be a war effort, but this would be best left to archaeologists to determine its origin and date of construction.